Cray-HPE/sat/docs/man/sat-linkhealth.8.rst

 =======

 These options must be specified after the subcommand.

-**--all**
-        List all links - including unconfigured links and links that are deemed healthy.
-The filters provided by the **--xname** option will not be overridden by this option.

-**--configured**
-        Report on all configured links - even those that are healthy.

-**--unhealthy**
-        Report on all links whose status is not "OK" - even those that are not "configured".

 **-x** *XNAME*, **--xname** *XNAME*
         This option can be used to list the specific xname to query.
 These